-Source: Subgroup Report Recommendations, CJPAC Justice Reinvestment Work Group, November 29, 2017 that at the time Medicaid covered 1.4 million people (approximately one in three Kentuckians) and consumed about one-third of the total state budget when federal funds were included.
+Source: Subgroup Report Recommendations, CJPAC Justice Reinvestment Work Group, November 29, 2017 in three Kentuckians) and consumed about one-third of the total state budget when federal funds were included.
 While Kentucky spends less on behavioral health (which includes substance abuse treatment) than peer states, Medicaid expenditures for substance abuse treatment quadrupled between 2014 and 2016.
 Substance abuse treatment, which was not covered by Medicaid until 2013, now accounts for 16% of the total expenditures for behavioral health.